-Budgeted cost: £ £25,000
+Budgeted cost: £15,000

-Activity Evidence that supports this approach Challenge number(s) addressed School Led Tutoring - Mrs Adamson -to provide a blend of small group and 1-2-1 tuition.
-Particularly, Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: 2,5 as case studies and data indicate that these children have been most impacted by the pandemic, A significant proportion of pupils who receive tutoring will be disadvantaged, including those who are More Able (MAPs) One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF --- --- --
+Activity Evidence that supports this approach Challenge number(s) addressed School Led Tutoring/Catch up -to provide a blend of small group and 1-2-1 tuition, led by school staff.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: 2,5

+A significant proportion of pupils who receive tutoring will be disadvantaged, including those who are More Able (MAPs) One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF

 Learning Support Assistant Interventions (Reading, Writing & Maths) to provide a blend of small group and 1-2-1 tuition.
-Particularly, as case studies and data indicate that these children have been most impacted by the pandemic, A significant proportion of pupils who receive tutoring will be disadvantaged.
-Read, Write Inc Interventions/catch up Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education 2,4,5 Lunchtime Clubs e.g. Endowment Foundation EEF Both targeted interventions and universal 2,4,5 Library/homework/PE approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) , ,- addressed Activity Evidence that supports this approach Challenge number(s) addressed ----------- ---------- -------------------------------------- -------------------------------------
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 2,4,5 Read, Write Inc Interventions/catch up Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
+Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 2,4,5 Lunchtime Clubs e.g. Library/homework/PE Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) 2,4,5